pdyroy/Mealie-Restore/README.md

+# Where possible backup before trying ANY of this
+**Scripts in this repo are MORE than capable of breaking your database**

 # Mealie Restore 🥗

 Mealie Restore is a collection of Python scripts for **restoring recipes, ingredients, categories, and other data** from a Mealie backup into a running Mealie instance.